What We Leave Out

-The preservative – known as MI – is used in a wide range of shampoos, moisturisers and shower gels as well as make-up and baby wipes.
+The preservatives MI and MCI are used in a wide range of shampoos, moisturisers and shower gels as well as make-up and baby wipes.
 But dermatologists warn people are being exposed to much higher doses than before, leading to a steep rise in allergies known as contact dermatitis where the skin becomes red and itchy and can sting and blister.

 An animal triglyceride derived from beef fat.
 Tallow required for cleaning products is usually sourced from intensively farmed animals as it is the cheapest source.
 Products containing Tallow are not suitable for vegans or those who have animal welfare high on their agenda.

 Is a high production volume ingredient used as an antibacterial, often found in antibacterial liquid hand soaps.
 Triclosan was first registered as a pesticide and is known to be hazardous to humans including liver and inhalation toxicity, interferes with muscle function and may also alter hormone regulation.

 Genetically or synthetically modified organisms are now being added to cleaning products, which replaces the requirement for the use of palm oil.
 There have been no independent safety tests to prove that these methods are safe on humans.

 These are contained in conventional toilet cleaners, sanitisers, nappy powders, washing powders and dishwasher detergents.
 During the breakdown of these types of bleach, carcinogenic toxic substances are formed which are similar to the banned pesticide D.D.T.